connexcs/docs/circuit-test.md

 5. Now go to Rate Card under Provider rate card.

-6. Click on the Provider Rate Card that you had selected while adding the DID.
+6. Click on the Provider Rate Card that you have selected while adding the DID.

 ![alt text][circuit-test-9]